13 minsPublished on 7/27/2022

 Bitcoin mining risks

-The mining process can be rewarding and profitable if it's done right, but just like anything with profit potential, there are certain risks involved.
+The mining process can be rewarding and profitable if it's done right, but just like any investment with profit potential, there are certain risks involved.
 Here are some of the primary risks associated with Bitcoin mining:

 1. High entry cost

-You need to invest thousands of dollars to start mining Bitcoin, even when you do it through mining pools.
-This is mainly due to the high price of the mining rig and other hardware.
+You need to invest thousands of dollars to start mining Bitcoin, even when you do it through a mining pool.

 An image showing Bitcoin mining equipment.

-Expensive Bitcoin mining equipment is one reason why mining is financially risky (Image source)
+Expensive Bitcoin mining equipment is one reason why mining can be financially risky (Image source)

 2. BTC volatility

-The high volatility of BTC as an asset adds to the uncertainty that miners face.
-For example, its price was as low as $4,107 in 2020 and reached an all-time high of $68,790 in November 2021.
-But then, as the bear market kicked in, the price dropped to below $20,000.
+The high volatility of Bitcoin prices adds to the uncertainty that miners face.
+For example, the price of Bitcoin was as low as $4,107 in 2020 and reached an all-time high of $68,790 in November 2021.
+But then, as the bear market kicked in, the BTC price dropped to below $20,000.

-The rewards for mining Bitcoin are therefore not consistent.
+The rewards for mining Bitcoin are therefore inconsistent.
 When the market is in a bull run, a reward of 6 BTC could be substantial.
-In a bear run, however, 6 BTC might not be enough to generate a viable income, especially given the pricey hardware.
+In a bear run, however, 6 BTC might not be enough to generate a viable income, especially given the pricey mining hardware and the fact that pools split Bitcoin rewards among multiple parties.

 3. High energy consumption